solectrus/configurator/src/templates/readme/en/3-installation-distributed-local.md

 Now paste the clipboard by pressing `Ctrl+V` and lastly save it by pressing `Ctrl+D`.

-This seems to be bit tricky, but it's the easiest way to copy the content from clipboard to a file on your Linux machine.
-If you have a better way (e.g. via text editor), feel free to use it.
+This may seem a little tricky, but it is the easiest way to copy the contents of the clipboard to a file on your Linux computer without having to rely on any tools.
+If you know a better way (e.g. via a text editor), feel free to use it.

 ### Docker Compose configuration (compose.yml)